 Click here for an image tour and guide to the Mosteiro da Batalha

-This grand monastery represents the transition from Gothic to Manueline styles architectural and, though never completed after 100 years of building works, heavily influenced Portuguese architecture for future generations.
+This grand monastery represents the transition from Gothic to Manueline architectural styles, and, though never completed after 100 years of building works, it heavily influenced Portuguese architecture for future generations.
 Batalha may only be a small town, but the Mosteiro da Batalha should make it high on your list of places to visit while in Portugal.
 This article will provide a tourist introduction and guide to Batalha.

 Highlights of Batalha

 A visit to Batalha is all about the Mosteiro da Batalha, and not much else.
 The actual site of the battlefield can be visited, along with the informative Batalha de Aljubarrota museum, but this is 3km out of the town.
 A typically visit to the monastery takes a couple of hours and the Batalha de Aljubarrota Museum, adds another hour to the day trip (details of both later in this article).

 There is not much else to see in the town, and Batalha will only ever provide a short day trip.
 If for the day trip you have a rental car, Batalha could be combined with Alcobaça, Fatima, Obidos or one of the coastal towns (Nazaré, Peniche or São Martinho do Porto).

 Why spend a night in Batalha?